 And, yes, most of the blood I paid went into the toilet…

 How Healthy Am I?

 Results are what counts.
-There are a million theories and blogs and books and videos out there related to healing or “managing” ulcerative colitis.
+There are a million theories and blogs and books and videos out there related to healing or “managing” severe ulcerative colitis.

 But what are the results?
 Where’s the health?
 Where’s the success and the healing?
 The life on the other side of the illness and confusion?

 - I take no prescription pharmaceutical medications for ulcerative colitis or anything else